brosenfeld/calculator/README.md

 * Entering positive or negative numbers properly shows decimal, binary, and hex and does bounds checking.

 ## Calculator
+* Handles changes in bit length.
 * AC, C, DEL seem to be working properly.
 * Control flow also seems to be working properly.
 * For other operations, the calculator currently uses the BigInteger methods.
-Because this library doesn't account for signed/unsigned or bit length those features are not yet handled.
+Because this library doesn't account for signed/unsigned or bit length those features are not yet fully handled.